This fund offers grants for projects or initiatives that will have a significant impact on children and young people living in our city.

 There are two tiers of funding available, one for larger or long-term projects, and the other for smaller community projects.

-Tier 1: Two grants available, every four years.
-Next applications opening in 2024.
+Tier 1: Two grants available, every three years.

 We welcome applications from groups of young people, but you need the support of a legal organisation who will guide the project.
 This could be a school or a local not-for-profit group.